panzerdp/dmitripavlutin.com/content/posts/146-promise-any/index.md

 ### 2.1 All promises fulfilled

-Let's try to access the first resolved list from the local grocerry store:
+Let's try to access the first resolved list from the local grocery store:

 ```javascript{2,3}
 const promise = Promise.any([